bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

   - [ ] UI outlines
   - [ ] lights
   - [ ] AABBs
-- [ ] the list of entities and their components is shown in the inspector
+- [ ] lists entities in the scene
   - [ ] supports hierarchy via a folding tree view
-- [ ] existing component values can be modified using a graphical interface
+- [ ] click entities in the list to select them.
+- [ ] components of selected entity are shown in the inspector with component values, including components specific to the user's game
-- [ ] resources can be inspected, showing their values and allowing modification
+- [ ] resources can be inspected, showing their values
 - [ ] loaded assets can be inspected, providing basic information about them

+## Stage 2: Basic Editing Capabilities

+- [ ] undo-redo abstraction
+- [ ] entities can be added and removed
+- [ ] components and resources can be added, removed, and modified
 - [ ] scenes can be saved back to disk
+- [ ] interactive transform gizmo in the viewport
+  - [ ] translation
+  - [ ] scale
+  - [ ] rotation

-## Stage 2: Editor-Game Interaction
+## Stage 3: Editor-Game Interaction

 - [ ] provide the editor with access to the game's code, allowing it to correctly initialize objects
   - [ ] game-specific rendering techniques display correctly in the editor's scene editing